seongjong12/seongjong12/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...  &nbsp;KNUT
+- 🔭 I’m currently working on ...&nbsp;KNUT
-- 🌱 I’m currently learning ...    machine learning - object detector
+- 🌱 I’m currently learning ...&nbsp;&nbsp;machine learning - object detector
-- 🤔 I’m looking for help with ... ubuntu, python, docker, tensorflow, mask rcnn, yolov4
+- 🤔 I’m looking for help with ...&nbsp;ubuntu, python, docker, tensorflow, mask rcnn, yolov4

 <!--
 **seongjong12/seongjong12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.